priyanka5b4/SARSA_-_DOUBLE_Q_Learning_Implementation/README.md

 # Title: SARSA and Double Q-Learning Project

 ## Description
 This project focuses on the implementation and analysis of two reinforcement learning algorithms: SARSA (State-Action-Reward-State-Action) and Double Q-Learning.
-These methods are explored to solve [specific problem or environment, e.g., a maze-solving task, a game, etc.].
+These methods are explored to solve a environment based on agent reaching destination in a maze like environment.
 The project aims to compare the efficiency, learning rate, and overall performance of these algorithms under various conditions.

 ## Dependencies
 ```bash